bids-standard/bids-specification/src/modality-specific-files/physiological-recordings.md

 `<matches>_physioevents.tsv.gz` are indexed by the index established by the `ForeignIndexColumn` of the corresponding `<matches>_physio.tsv.gz` file (that is, `"timestamp"` in this example).
+It is RECOMMENDED to specify metadata such as `Units` or `Origin` corresponding to the column defined by `ForeignIndexColumn`.

 For example, let us consider the previous structure: